silksil/boilerplateReactNextStyledComponets/README.md

 ## How to use

 - Firstly, clone the repo.
-- Then run `npm install`
+- Then run `npm install`.
-- Configure your GraphQL endpoint in the config.js file.
+- Configure your GraphQL endpointin the config.js file.
-- After everything is finished, run `npm run dev`
+- After everything is finished, run `npm run dev`.

 ## Dependencies